-- Battlestar Galactica (Classic) (1970s): The episode "Lost Planet of the Gods" part 2.
+- Battlestar Galactica (1978): The episode "Lost Planet of the Gods" part 2.
 After Adama, Apollo and Serina escape from the tomb, a Cylon Centurion suddenly appears and shoots Serina, mortally wounding her.

-- Doctor Who: Has occured several times throughout this series.
+- Has occurred several times throughout this series.

 - The series finale that led to David Tennant's regeneration.